bartswierz/employee-records/README.md

 To run the application locally, follow the steps below:
 1. Create an empty directory and navigate into the folder(i.e. cd polaris-project)
-2. git clone https://github.com/bartswierz/employee-records.git.
+2. Clone the repository using the command: git clone https://github.com/bartswierz/employee-records.git.
   Your repository should look like this:

   ![image](https://github.com/bartswierz/employee-records/assets/100662080/31bf8c91-8a6a-4d39-98f8-72643275a4d9)